Approved at the AGM, May 26, 2001

 1.1.3 Leave Status for Certified and Professional Members

-Under specific circumstances, as determined by the Board, Certified Members and Professional Members may apply for a Leave Status within the Association.
+Under specific circumstances, as determined by the Board in its sole discretion, Certified Members and Professional Members may apply for a Leave Status within the Association.
 Leave Status is considered a time-limited condition within the broader membership.
 Only Certified Members or Professional Members may apply for Leave Status and they must be members in good standing at the time of application for Leave Status.
-During the term in which the Leave Status is in force, members:
+During the term in which the Leave Status is in force, Members:

-- a) Must not engage in counselling practice;
+1. a) Must not engage in counselling/psychotherapy practice;

-- b) Pay a reduced membership fee, equivalent to the rate fee for the “Retiree” category of membership and as per the Schedule of Fees in force at the time of application;
+2. b) Pay a reduced membership fee, equivalent to the rate fee for a Retired Member and as per the Schedule of Fees in force at the time of application;

-- d) Have other time-sensitive requirements (such as completion of Continuing Education Units for maintenance of CCC status) extended by the same amount of time as the member holds a Leave Status; and
+4. d) Have other time-sensitive requirements (such as completion of Continuing Education Units for maintenance of CCC status) extended by the same amount of time as the Member holds a Leave Status; and

 Categories of and criteria for Leave Status for Certified Members and Professional Members include: